xingvoong/berkeley_map/readme.txt

 Class project, source: https://cs61bl.org/su18/projects/bearmaps/

+- Implemented a version of Google Maps for the town of Berkeley, using A* search, NN search and k-d tree to find the shortest path.
-- I wrote the back end—the web server that powers the API that the front end makes requests to.
+- Wrote the back end—the web server that powers the API that the front end makes requests to.

 Setup: